Theatre stage manager?

 See how well you suit this job in Career Planner.

-An essential skill for theatre stage managers is people management, as it is their role to coordinate all aspects of a theatre company to ensure the successful delivery of the performance.
+Theatre stage managers coordinate all aspects of a theatre company to ensure the successful delivery of the performance.
+In order to do this, they must have excellent people management skills.

-This involves managing rehearsals, actors, technicians, props and costume fittings, as well as liaising with front of house staff and the director.
+They manage rehearsals, actors, technicians, props and costume fittings, and liaise with front of house staff and the director.

 Larger productions will typically have a stage manager supported by a deputy stage manager and one or two assistant stage managers.
 However, small shows may just have the stage manager working on their own.